rafer/enumerated_type/README.md

 JobStatus.by(:display, "pending-1") # => #<JobStatus:pending>
 ```
-If more than one instance of your `EnumeratedType` matches, the first match will be returned in the order the types were `declared`.
+If more than one instance of your `EnumeratedType` matches, the first match will be returned, in the order the types were `declared`.

 ## Development